 Meet the network team

-Louise Thomas, Quality Improvement Programme Lead: Mental Health and Dementia
+Louise Thomas, Clinical Network Programme Manager: Mental Health and Dementia

 Louise has worked for local authorities across the North East and North West over the past 14 years.
 During the past seven years she was a senior manager at Knowsley Council in the community safety service, with strategic responsibility for reducing reoffending and managing the drug intervention programme.
 There she designed strategies, policies and processes to reduce reoffending and ensure a quality service.

 Louise has led various multi-agency partnerships and area-based transformation programmes to improve local communities and people’s lives by making them feel safer, preventing the cycle of reoffending, improving mainstream services and reducing inequalities, as well as leading on the work of the community safety partnership.
 She has designed service specifications, commissioned and monitored new services in Knowsley.

 Louise has strong project and programme management skills and is a qualified PRINCE2 practitioner project manager.
 She is passionate about making a difference to people’s lives and committed to achieving the best results for clinicians, patients and the public, ensuring that a high quality and responsive service is delivered.